MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/deploy-a-windows-11-image-using-mdt.md

 ## Step 5: Prepare the drivers repository

+> [!IMPORTANT]
+> The section below on preparing the drivers repository uses Windows 10-compatible devices and drivers.
+These examples do not infer Windows 11 compatibility.
+Check with your device manufacturer before deploying drivers, and verify that the device meets Windows 11 hardware requirements.
+For more information, see [Windows 11 requirements](/windows/whats-new/windows-11-requirements).

-In order to deploy Windows 10 with MDT successfully, you need drivers for the boot images and for the actual operating system.
+In order to deploy Windows 10 or Windows 11 with MDT successfully, you need drivers for the boot images and for the actual operating system.
 This section will show you how to add drivers for the boot image and operating system, using the following hardware models as examples:
 -   Lenovo ThinkPad T420
 -   Dell Latitude 7390
 -   HP EliteBook 8560w